+1. Nominations

-1. Nominations: Nominations for election to the Board of Directors or Vice Speaker of the Council shall be taken from the floor of the Council.
+Nominations for election to the Board of Directors shall be taken from the Association web portal as well as from the Council floor.
 Pursuant to the Bylaws of the Association, nominations shall be taken for only one open office at a time.
 Nominations for other open offices shall be taken following the announcement of the result of the previous election.
-Any eligible member of the Association, as determined by the provisions of the Bylaws of the Association, may nominate him
+Any eligible member of the Association, as determined by the provisions of the Bylaws of the Association, may nominate themselves.
+No second is required for nomination.
+Nominations shall not be limited in number.
+Nominations for an open office will be closed by the Speaker after the call for floor nominations has been concluded.